Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 In criminal cases, a statute of limitations is a law that sets the maximum amount of time the prosecution has to file charges.

-The prosecution has 5 years from the date of the incident to commence or file charges for a violation of Penal Code Section 273.5.
+The prosecution has 5 years from the incident date to commence or file charges for violating Penal Code Section 273.5.
 The legislature added Penal Code Section 803.7 in 2020, extending the statute of limitations for PC 273.5 to five years.

 What is a traumatic condition?